Get E-Book

 } else {

-That independence is important for color decisions.
-Many tools disable color on stdout when stdout is piped, but keep colored diagnostics on stderr if stderr still points at a terminal.
-Treating the whole process as "interactive" or "non-interactive" loses that detail.
+This affects color decisions.
+Many tools disable color on stdout when stdout is piped, but keep colored diagnostics on stderr when stderr still points at a terminal.

 Color detection